 Yes, singles can adopt from Columbia.

 Can the child stay longer than the prescribed time of the program?

 NO!
 This is a strict rule that we cannot change.
-It is the requirement of the Ukrainian government and the US Embassy that the children return to Ukraine at the prescribed time.
+It is the requirement of all foreign governments and the US Embassy that the children return at the prescribed time.
 Any violation of this rule is breaking the law and it endangers the future of the whole program as well as the future of the child you are hosting.
 If necessary, legal action will be taken.

 Can we buy the child gifts while he or she is in the US?

 For Colombian hosting, there are strict guidelines on gifts that can be bought for the hosted child.
 Absolutely no electronic devises (cell phones, laptops, pads, etc.) can be sent back with the child.
 Basic needs are great for the child, Oftentimes, the children come with just the clothes on their back and a small backpack of personal items.
 Any gift-giving is optional, but our advice is to moderate your giving.

 Can we contact families who have hosted in the past for program references and advice on adoption?

 Yes!
 We encourage you to contact families who have had experience hosting in the past.
 For Colombia contact CHI directly.
 For Ukraine and Nicaragua contact Frontier Horizon.